edgarmacarioiii/React-Native-HealthKit-GoogleFit-Expo-Integration/README.md

 **IOS:** `eas build -p ios`

 ### Current Limitations
-This app only fetch steps info from HealthKit & Google Fit
+1. This app only fetch steps info from HealthKit & Google Fit
+2. For Apple HealthKit, there is no way to check authorization status for read permission.
+The read array will always return an array of HealthStatusCode.SharingAuthorized.
+[See this.](https://developer.apple.com/documentation/healthkit/hkhealthstore/1614154-authorizationstatusfortype?language=objc)